isaacnmm/pestpolicy-hugo2XX/content/posts/best-mole-traps/index.md

 ## **Considerations for Best Mole Traps**
 ### **1. Ease of Use**
 Anyone buying a mole trap will go for one that is simple to use.
 A good mole trap is easy to set up and simple to use.
 It does not require you to assemble parts as you relocate the trap from one tunnel to another.
-On the other hand, complicated traps waste a lot of your time because of the settings involved.�Also , the device should also be easy to clean.
+On the other hand, complicated traps waste a lot of your time because of the settings involved.Also , the device should also be easy to clean.
 Not only does cleaning prolong the device's lifespan, but also because moles tend to avoid dirty traps.
 ### **2. Efficiency**
 You don't want to waste your time and money on a trap that misses the target now and then.
 Always go for a dependable trap to avoid frustrations.
 Remember that the effectiveness of certain traps may depend on the type of soil they are used in.